sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 ### Review alert capabilities based on active rules

-To often organizations will excel in having the needed visibility to detect threats but do not have the appropriate rules to actually alert when a threat is present.
+Too often organizations will accel in having the needed visibility to detect threats but do not have the appropriate rules to alert when a threat is present.
 Let us review what type of detection capabilities we can gain from adding in Windows SIGMA rules for alerting.

 Click on the **+** sign next to the Windows-Sysmon tab.